Kodiak Seafood and Marine Science Center

 More than 75% of Alaska's 731,000 residents live on the coastline.
 Marine Advisory Program scientists work within these communities to increase economic diversification and to conserve marine resources through access to technical assistance and training.

-- Kodiak MAP Agent:
+- Kodiak MAP agent:

 - Statewide MAP Specialists: